wp-plugins/events-made-easy/readme.txt

 * Improvement: the CSV export didn't show the paid status
 * Improvement: when editing a single event, delete buttons to edit the event and/or recurrence are now there (and asked for confirmation)
 * Improvement: when trying to view a non-existing location, now also a 404 is returned (as for events)
+* Improvement: in the backend, you can now choose wether or not mails are being sent when approving or changing registrations
 * Bugfix: for recurrent events, the wanted date/time format was not being taken into account when being shown in the admin interface or when using #_RECURRENTDESC
 * Bugfix: #_EVENTDETAILS has never been working (#_NOTES and #_DETAILS did work ok)